How to Resolve Rate Limited Requests (429 Too Many Requests)

 When your shop performance is very poor, it’s possible all your FPM workers are busy just serving regular traffic.
 Handling a request takes so much time that all workers are continuously depleted by a small number of visitors.
 We highly recommend optimizing your shop for speed and a temporary upgrade to a bigger plan if this situation arises.
 Disabling the rate limit will not fix this problem but only change the error message from a Too many requests error to a timeout error.

-For debugging purposes, however, it could be helpful to disable the per-IP connection limit for all IP’s.
-With the following snippet in /data/web/nginx/http.ratelimit , it is possible to altogether disable IP based rate limiting:
+For debugging purposes, however, it could be helpful to disable the per‑IP connection limit for all IPs.
+With the following snippet in /data/web/nginx/http.ratelimit, it is possible to disable per‑IP rate limiting entirely by emitting an empty key for all requests:

 default '';